Borani (tribe): 251 CE - 256 CE

-1st Campaign into Asia of 256 CE or 257 CE
+1st Campaign into Minor Asia of 256 CE or 257 CE

-According to Zosimus in 256 CE or 257 CE the Borani crossed the Cimmerian Bosporus (Strait of Kerch) into Asia.
+According to Zosimus in 256 CE or 257 CE the Borani crossed the Cimmerian Bosporus (Strait of Kerch) into geographical Asia.
 This action was said to have been done easily since out of fear the Bosporan Kingdom supplied the Borani with vessels and guided them in the passage.
 While Zosimus only mentions the Borani as having taken part in this campaign St. Gregory Thaumaturgus also notes the Goths also raided.

 Due to the movement of the Borani and Goths, many inhabitants of the Black Sea coast fled to Roman forts for their lives.
 Although piracy was a long-standing tradition in this region.
 And the Borani had the same objectives as pirates, for riches to plunder.
 This was still threatening to the region's inhabitants since the Borani and Goths were two entire tribes.

 The Borani and Goths sailed up to Pityus, a Caucasian city founded by Greek colonists.
 This was the most remote point of Roman control along the Black Sea, which the Romans only had subpar control over.
 Yet despite this the Romans were able to drive the two tribes away along with killing them in mass numbers, due to a general who was good at defence, named Successianus.
 The Borani and Goths fearing that more Romans would come to aid Pityus, decided to withdraw.

 In their withdrawal the Borani and Goths couldn't have used Bosporan ships, since they had already sailed back to the Bosporan Kingdom.
 Instead they had to seize all the ships they could find along the coast to sail home.
 Although Zosimus never explicitly mentions it, they probably seized men to sail these ships, due to their naval inabilities.